gemini64/a1-llm/worklog.md

 #### Reviewing Inventories
 To formulate this 'rewriting' task as a constraints lead paraphrasis, we reviewed our linguistics inventories.

-We originally wrote them as a list of morpho-syntactic 'items', so to fit within our paraphrasing prompt, we had to rewrite them as lists of instructions on allowed/non-allowed items.
+We originally wrote them as a list of morpho-syntactic 'items', so to fit within our paraphrasing prompts, we had to rewrite them as lists of instructions on allowed/non-allowed items.

 No specific strategy was implemented to carry out this manual revision.
 We generally tried to optimize our constraints list for structure and clarity, using OpenAI's playground to informally check for issues and reword complex/unclear sentences.